aces/Loris/modules/document_repository/README.md

 ## Scope

- The document can only be seen by Users from the Site that the document is associated with.
+ Any LORIS user can edit and delete the all files in the Document Repository module.

 ## Permissions